Cultivating loving attention toward pain with a skilled practitioner creates sustainable change and personal freedom.

 My Background & Trainings/Certifications

-- I’m a licensed Professional Counselor in Colorado.
+- I’m a licensed Professional Counselor in Colorado since 2014.

-- DARe levels 1-4.
-I’m working on my certification.
-DARe is great work.
-It is somatic based attachment work.
+- DARe certification.
+This is a somatic based attachment modality.
 Attachment can be explained as our patterns and habits we have in relationships.
 These habits and patterns are deeply formed in relation to caregivers as infants and throughout our childhood.
 None of our caregivers were perfect, nor is any human.
 Using DARe we can bring our patterns to the surface and heal wounds, allowing you to focus on your relationships in the here and now.
 Instead of getting hijacked by old wounds that we carry with us.

 - Sensorimotor Psychotherapy level 1.
 Sensorimotor is a way to work with trauma in a nervous system and body based way.
 Not all tough experiences lead to trauma.
 When our nervous systems are overwhelmed and are unable to regulate fight/flight/social engagement after the initial difficult event, this is when trauma has happened.
 Sensorimotor utilizes talk and body based interventions to allow clients to heal the mind and body.